HOW TO: Use Snowflake CONCAT to Combine Strings (2025)

 We will cover the examples in detail in the later section.

-Data type supported by CONCAT function
+Data Types Supported by CONCAT Function

 Let’s test it out: